-It is important to follow your eye doctor’s instructions for at-home, postoperative care, and attend all follow-up exams so your doctor can ensure your eye is healing properly.
-If you experience problems with your vision, ongoing or worsening discomfort or pain, swelling or redness, or loss of vision, you should report these to your doctor immediately.
+It is important to follow your eye doctor’s instructions for at-home, postoperative care.
+Attend all follow-up exams so your doctor can ensure your eye is healing properly.
+If you experience problems with your vision, ongoing or worsening discomfort or pain, swelling, or redness, or loss of vision, report these to your doctor immediately.

 Because cataract surgery has been performed for decades, it has a high success rate and a low rate of complications.
-If you have any concerns, speaking with your ophthalmologist can help you understand details of your specific cataract condition, risks of surgery, or other eye health issues that may arise.
 When you do undergo cataract surgery, the bulk of your recovery time will be at home, so it is important to understand exactly how to take care of yourself, which your ophthalmologist will make clear.